myDevicesIoT/iotinabox-python-example-app/README.md

 Setup:
 -------------
 Obtain your IoTInABox credentials (ClientID and Client Secret) from your account.
-Input these into the indicated spots in the server.py program, which you can edit with any text editor.
+Input your client ID in the login.html file where indicated, and enter the client ID and client secret in the server.py file.
+Both files can be opened by text editors.

 To run the script, simply open up a terminal and type: